essentialkaos/bibop/COOKBOOK.md

 You can define global variables using keyword `var` and than use them in actions and commands.
 Variables defined with `var` keyword is read-only and cannot be set by `*-read` actions.

-Variables also can contain other variables defined earlier.
+Variables can contain other variables defined earlier.

 Also, there are some run-time variables: